 The class erupted in laughter.
 I felt clever about my answer.
 I had dodged saying that I really liked a freckled-faced red-haired boy named Jimmy.
 In addition, I believed I had given a humorous answer because, at that time, the idea of a nine-year-old white girl having a Mexican teenager for a boyfriend seemed like a huge joke.
 Today, I recall with great shame that Chris did not laugh.
 He did not smile.
 He did not even look at me.
 What seemed cute to me at the time turned out to be a cruel and degrading comment.
 I wish I could apologize to Chris today.

 Five years later, Black students joined us in high school.
 Once again, the evidence spoke with crystal clarity.
 Black students had not been educated equally.
 However, two Black athletes brought amazing height and awesome skills to the basketball court.
 Suddenly, we realized, “We have a chance to make it to the state playoffs!”
 We loved these guys!
 They put our little town on the Texas sports arena.

 Student leaders proposed, “Let’s have a school dance to celebrate!”
-Parents, (white, of course), joined the excitement and agreed to blow up balloons and make punch.
+Parents, (white, of course), joined the excitement and agreed to blow up balloons and make punches.
 The night came.
 The dance began.
 “Wow!
-Look at those kids dance.
+Look at those kids dancing.
 Have you ever seen anyone dance like that?”
 “Never!”
 And parents decided we would never witness such beautiful dancing again.
-No more school sponsored parties.
+No more school-sponsored parties.

 Today, we continue to pay an enormous price for continuing to be separate and tragically unequal.
 We have no right to suggest, “Be patient.
 Forgive.
 Be peaceful.”
 We have no right to ask and yet, each one of us must engage in forgiveness and in healing actions.
 Our nation’s survival depends on our willingness to change our minds, open our hearts, and alter our behaviors.
 What alternative do we have other than killing one another on American streets?